About the Student Money Management Center

 Experience in curriculum development, online education (synchronous or asynchronous), data analysis, marketing, and working in a virtual environment preferred.
 Experience with program evaluation, graphic design, video editing, Banner system, and/or Microsoft Suite a plus.

 Student must be enrolled in a graduate degree program at the University of Illinois at Urbana-Champaign.
 Applicants must have basic research and writing skills.
-Proven skills in interpersonal relationships, ability to interact and communicate effectively with others in virtual & face-to-face scenarios , initiative to generate and implement new ideas also required.
-Basic personal finance and money management knowledge preferred.
+Proven skills in interpersonal relationships, ability to interact and communicate effectively with others in virtual & face-to-face scenarios, initiative to generate and implement new ideas also required.
+Basic personal finance and money management knowledge preferred, but not required.

 Wage and Position Details: